Hobo-Hilly/NetworkPlus/Network-Fundies/IP-addy-Subnet-Basics/README.md

 NOTE: You cannot give the networkID (192.168.10.0) to a node.
 As it is already being used to identify the network.

+B. How do we get the Last Address?

 To get the Last address we look at the last octet in the networkID and change the last value to a 0 with all 1's behind it.
 Like this...
 192.168.10.0 = 11000000.10101000.00001010.00{11111{0 == 192.168.10.62
 After adding the 5 1's in the last octet of the networkID and making the last value a 0 we get 192.168.10.62

-How do we get the broadcastID?
+C. How do we get the broadcastID?

 On EVERY SINGLE NETWORK there is whats known as a broadcastID and to get this we look at the networkID again and change the last octet(excluding the 2 bits that make up the networkID) to all 1's.
 Looks like this..

 192.168.10.0 = 11000000.10101000.00001010.00 {111111 == 192.168.10.63